yeganeahmadnejad/blue-green/README.md

 this playbook runs on 3 VMs and moves between blue and green env in new deployment without knowing the env of other VMs.

-(there is no problem if one of container start in green and the other start from the blue state in cases we add a new VM our infra deployment VMs)
+(there is no problem if one of container start in green and the other start from the blue state in cases we add a new VM to our infra deployment VMs)

 please follow this steps by order: